karenhsumar/420/capta.md

 not true for ethnic minorities.
 In fact, at the peak of the second wave, more Asian Americans and Native Americans were smoking than during the first wave.

-**So what drove the seeming decrease in consumption in the aggregate graph?
-It's entirely driven by White teens' lost of interest in cannabis.**
+**So what drove the seeming decrease in consumption in the aggregate?
+It's entirely due to White teens' lost of interest in cannabis.**
 As they are the majority in the population, they alone could bring down the overall trend.
-So what happened 10 years ago that led a resurgence of cannabis consumption in ethnic minorities but not White teens?
+So what happened 10 years ago that led a resurgence of cannabis consumption for ethnic minorities but not White teens?
 I don't have any hypothesis.
 If you have any idea, join
 [the discussion on Github or submit a pull request to update this article](https://github.com/capta-journal/420/issues/1).

+*Self Promotion: capta.studio is a blogging platform for data journalism.
+The article you're reading is written entirely using Markdown, JSON, and data in CSV format.
+No Javascript, Python, R, or any other programming language is used.
+Publishes directly from Github, ensuring version control and reproducibility.
+All the code for this article are in this [Github repo](https://github.com/capta-journal/420).
+You are welcome to fork the repo, edit it, and republish your version within [capta.studio](https://www.capta.studio/publish).
+Or create a new repo and [publish](https://www.capta.studio/publish) your own article!*